 - Muscle aches

 Ibuprofen can also be used to reduce fever.
 Although ibuprofen is generally safe, it can cause side effects in some people.
 The most common side effects are gastrointestinal problems, such as heartburn, nausea, and diarrhoea.
 Ibuprofen can also cause allergic reactions in some people.
-If you experience any side effects from ibuprofen, you should talk to your doctor.
+You should talk to your doctor if you experience any side effects from ibuprofen.

 What is Asthma?

-Asthma is a chronic lung condition that results in difficulties breathing.
-The airways of people with asthma are always inflamed, which makes them more sensitive to triggers like allergens, pollutants, or even changes in the weather.
+Asthma is a chronic lung condition that results in difficulty breathing.
+The airways of people with asthma are constantly inflamed, which makes them more sensitive to triggers like allergens, pollutants, or even changes in the weather.

 Asthma is a common chronic disease in Australia, affecting around 1 in 9 people.
 It is estimated that more than 2 million Australians have asthma, including 1 in 6 children.

 The exact cause of asthma is unknown, but it is thought to be caused by a combination of genes and environmental factors.
 People with certain medical conditions, such as allergies, hay fever, or eczema, are more likely to develop asthma.
 Asthma may also be triggered by environmental factors, such as tobacco smoke, air pollution, or dust mites.